 COVID-19 Local Cases & Deaths

 The dashboard below makes use of public sources to provide information on local cases and deaths in Richmond and Wandsworth.
-To look at Wandsworth data, please make sure you always click Wandsworth under ‘Select Borough‘.
+To look at Richmond data, please make sure you always click Richmond under ‘Select Borough‘.

 COVID-19 Vulnerabilities Dashboard

 The dashboard below provides information on vulnerability factors related to COVID-19 in Richmond and Wandsworth.
 To look at Wandsworth data, please make sure you always click on the box next to Wandsworth in the top left corner.